ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-curiosity.md

     * Read a book to learn more.
     * Make a phone call to someone who you think is interested in that topic, maybe that person has some knowledge to share.
 Extra points for socialization here!
     * Find out if there are interest groups or activities in your community for your curiosity item.
-    * If you have a creative bent, think about what piqued your curiosity and sketch it or play it to music... or dance.
+    * If you have a creative bent, think about what piqued your curiosity and sketch it or play it to music ... or dance.

 At the end of your A New Day exercise, ask yourself: